keefertaylor/TezosKit/README.md

 github "keefertaylor/TezosKit"
 ```
 If you use Carthage to build your dependencies, make sure you have added `Base58Swift.framework`, `BigInt.framework`, `MnemonicKit.framework`,  and `PromiseKit.framework`, `Sodium.framework` and `TezosCrypto.framework`, to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

-***TODO: Make sure Carthage deps are up to date***
 ## Bugs / Contributions
 If you enounter bugs or missing features in TezosKit, please feel free to open a GitHub issue.
+You may want to check if the work you are suggesting is planned in [future work](docs/FutureWork.md).

 Contributions and bug fixes are appreciated.
 Please open a PR for any missing or erroneous functionality for which you can contribute a fix.
 ## License
 TezosKit is licensed under the permissive MIT licence.
+## See Also
+* [TezosCrypto](https://github.com/keefertaylor/TezosCrypto): A swift implementation of Tezos Cryptography